Parth-107/Titanic---Machine-Learning-from-Disaster/README.md

 According to this image the GradientBoostingClassifier is works well, but on this algorithm the total 50 Cross validation I have applied, and on CatBoost I have applied just 10 Cross Validation.

-Hence, at the end I have decieded to use CatBoost algoritm, and interestingly, the model's prediction was 80.78%. (https://www.kaggle.com/parth7878/competitions)
+Hence, at the end I have decided to use CatBoost algoritm, and interestingly, the model's prediction was 80.78%. (https://www.kaggle.com/parth7878/competitions)